College soccer

-College soccer, called college football in some countries, is played by teams composed of soccer players who are enrolled in colleges and universities.
+College soccer, called university soccer or college football in some countries, is played by teams composed of soccer players who are enrolled in colleges and universities.
 While it is most widespread in the United States, it is also prominent in Japan, South Korea, Canada, South Africa, and the Philippines.
 The United Kingdom also has a university league.
-The institutions typically hire full-time professional coaches and staff, although the student-athletes are mostly amateur and have historically not been paid.
-College soccer in the United States is sponsored by the National Collegiate Athletic Association (NCAA), the sports regulatory body for major universities, and by the governing bodies for smaller universities and colleges.
+Institutions typically employ professional coaches and staff, while the players are students representing their schools.

+In the United States, college soccer is sponsored primarily by the National Collegiate Athletic Association (NCAA) and the National Association of Intercollegiate Athletics (NAIA).
+The NCAA organizes men's and women's soccer competition across Division I, Division II, and Division III, while the National Association of Intercollegiate Athletics organizes men's and women's soccer within a single competitive division and conducts separate national championships for each.
+Both organizations oversee intercollegiate competition among their member colleges and universities.

 In the United States, college soccer teams play a variety of conference and non-conference games throughout the fall season culminating in the post-season tournament known as the College Cup.
 The St. Louis University Billikens is the most successful men's team, having won 10 College Cups.
 The North Carolina Tar Heels led by head coach Anson Dorrance is the most successful women's college soccer team with 21 College Cup wins.

 Each year, the best American men's and women's college soccer player is awarded the Hermann Trophy.

-After their collegiate careers, top men's players often play professionally in Major League Soccer or other professional leagues around the world like the Premier League in England,Bundesliga in Germany, Ligue 1 in France, Liga MX in Mexico, Serie A in Italy, Scottish Premiership in Scotland.
+After their collegiate careers, top men's players often play professionally in Major League Soccer or other professional leagues around the world like the Premier League in England, the Bundesliga in Germany, Ligue 1 in France, Liga MX in Mexico, Serie A in Italy, Scottish Premiership in Scotland.
 Top women's players may play professionally in the National Women's Soccer League or other professional soccer leagues around the world including the Women's Super League in England, Division 1 Féminine in France, Damallsvenskan in Sweden, Germany's Frauen-Bundesliga, Australia's A-League Women, or Japan's WE League.